Do I have to notify my project?

 - whether you are a student or researcher at one of the institutions that have appointed NSD as their Data Protection Official for Research.

-The obligation to notify is a legal requirement, and the procedure of notifying NSD is in agreement with the institutions.
+The procedure of notifying NSD is in agreement with the institutions.

 What is personal data?